Spacetime dynamics of spinning particles - exact electromagnetic analogies: Introduction

 \section{Introduction}

-The analogies between the equations of motion for gyroscopes in a gravitational field and magnetic dipoles in an electromagnetic field have been known for a long time, and were presented in many different forms throughout the years.
-This is the case for both the force equation (center of mass motion) and the spin evolution equation of these test particles in external fields.
-The former was first found by Wald~\cite{Wald} in the framework of linearized theory, who showed that the gravitational force exerted on a spinning pole-dipole test particle (hereafter a gyroscope), whose center of mass is \emph{at rest} in a \emph{stationary field}, takes the form $\vec{F}_{G}=K\nabla(\vec{H}\cdot\vec{S})$, where $\vec{H}$ is the so-called {}``gravitomagnetic field'', $K$ is some constant (depending on the precise definition of $\vec{H}$, e.g.~\cite{Ruggiero:2002hz,Gravitation and Inertia,Black Holes}), and $\vec{S}$ is the particle's angular momentum.
-This formula is similar to the formula for the electromagnetic force on a magnetic dipole, $\vec{F}_{EM}=\nabla(\vec{B}\cdot\vec{\mu})$, where $\vec{B}$ is the magnetic field and $\vec{\mu}$ is the dipole's magnetic moment.
-The analogy was later cast in an \emph{exact} form by one of the authors in~\cite{Natario}, using the \emph{exact} gravitoelectromagnetic (GEM) inertial fields from the so-called 1+3 {}``quasi-Maxwell'' formalism.
-The force was seen therein to consist of an electromagnetic-like term in the form above plus a term interpreted as the weight of the energy of the gravitomagnetic dipole, and the limit of validity of the analogy was extended to arbitrarily strong \emph{stationary} fields \emph{and} when the gyroscope's worldline \emph{is tangent to any time-like Killing vector field} (which comprehends e.g.~circular trajectories with arbitrary speed in axisymmetric spacetimes).
-Recently it was shown that there is actually an exact, \emph{covariant} and \emph{fully general} analogy relating the two forces; this analogy is made explicit \emph{not} in the framework of the {}``gravitoelectromagnetic'' \emph{vector} fields, but by using instead the tidal tensors of both theories, introduced in~\cite{CHPRD}.
+Analogies between the equations of motion for gyroscopes in a gravitational field and magnetic dipoles in an electromagnetic field have been known for a long time, and were presented in many different forms throughout the years.
+This is the case for both the force and the spin evolution equations for these test particles in external fields.
+The former was first found by Wald~\cite{Wald} in the framework of linearized theory: he showed that the gravitational force exerted on a spinning pole-dipole test particle (hereafter a gyroscope), whose center of mass is \emph{at rest} in a \emph{stationary field}, takes the form $\vec{F}_{{\rm G}}=K\nabla(\vec{H}\cdot\vec{S})$, where $\vec{H}$ is the so-called ``gravitomagnetic field'', $K$ is some constant (depending on the precise definition of $\vec{H}$, e.g.~\cite{Ruggiero:2002hz,Gravitation and Inertia,Black Holes,Harris1991}), and $\vec{S}$ is the particle's angular momentum.
+This formula is similar to the formula for the electromagnetic force on a magnetic dipole, $\vec{F}_{{\rm EM}}=\nabla(\vec{B}\cdot\vec{\mu})$, where $\vec{B}$ is the magnetic field and $\vec{\mu}$ is the dipole's magnetic moment.
+The analogy was later cast in an \emph{exact} form by one of the authors in~\cite{Natario}, using the \emph{exact} ``gravitoelectromagnetic'' (GEM) inertial fields from the so-called 1+3 ``quasi-Maxwell'' formalism.
+The force was seen therein to consist of an electromagnetic-like term of the form above plus a term interpreted as the ``weight of the energy'' of the gravitomagnetic dipole, and the limit of validity of the analogy was extended to arbitrarily strong \emph{stationary} fields \emph{and} when the gyroscope's worldline \emph{is tangent to any time-like Killing vector field} (which comprehends e.g.~circular trajectories with arbitrary speed in axisymmetric spacetimes).
+In a different framework, it was later shown that there is actually an exact, \emph{covariant}, and \emph{fully general} analogy relating the two forces; such analogy is made explicit \emph{not} in the framework of the GEM inertial fields, but by using instead the tidal tensors of both theories, introduced in~\cite{CHPRD}.